 - 1. A completed online application (you will need to provide supporting evidence to the college for legal/ wellbeing reasons) - 2.
 A completed enrolment pack - 3.
-Class selection (in person at either Alfred Deakin High, Telopea Park School or Narrabundah College)
+Class selection (in person at either your high school or Narrabundah College)

-Details are correct at time of printing but Narrabundah College reserves the right to change any details as necessary.
+Details are correct at time of printing however Narrabundah College reserves the right to change any details as necessary.

-Enrolling in a college in 2024
+Enrolling in a college in 2025